 Nearly all PhD recipients have secured academic or professional careers in a variety of departments in universities throughout the nation.
 They can be found in American studies, African and African American studies, English, history, history and literature, music, political science, religion, social studies, and women’s studies.
 They also make substantial contributions to society through careers outside of the academy.

 The program admits four or five students a year into a five- to six-year program.
 While there are no specific prerequisites, typically students either have undergraduate majors in African American studies or African studies, or have majors in fields such as anthropology, comparative literature, English, history, history of art, music, philosophy, sociology, and religious studies, and have done some undergraduate work in the field of African or African American studies.
-Additional information is available from the Department of African and African American Studies and specific program requirements are detailed in the GSAS Student Handbook.
+Additional information is available from the Department of African and African American Studies and specific program requirements are detailed in GSAS Policies.

 All applicants to the Department of African and African American Studies should include with their application a critical or scholarly paper of their most recent work of no longer than 20 pages.